torpago/mqt-client/docs/PaymentCreateReq.md

 ### NewPaymentCreateReq

-`func NewPaymentCreateReq(amount float32, currencyCode CurrencyCode, description string, method string, ) *PaymentCreateReq`
+`func NewPaymentCreateReq(amount decimal.Decimal, currencyCode CurrencyCode, description string, method string, ) *PaymentCreateReq`

 NewPaymentCreateReq instantiates a new PaymentCreateReq object This constructor will assign default values to properties that have it defined,